History of India (1947–present): 1970s

 Indian aircraft carrier launches an Alize aircraft during the Indo-Pakistani War of 1971.

 In 1971, Indira Gandhi and her Congress (R) were returned to power with a massively increased majority.
 The nationalisation of banks was carried out, and many other socialist economic and industrial policies enacted.
 India intervened in the Bangladesh War of Independence, a civil war taking place in Pakistan's Bengali half, after millions of refugees had fled the persecution of the Pakistani army.
 The clash resulted in the independence of East Pakistan, which became known as Bangladesh, and Prime Minister Indira Gandhi's elevation to immense popularity.
 Relations with the United States grew strained, and India signed a 20-year treaty of friendship with the Soviet Union—breaking explicitly for the first time from non-alignment.
 In 1974, India tested its first nuclear weapon in the desert of Rajasthan, near Pokhran.

+On 2 July 1972, India and Pakistan signed a bilateral peace treaty and framework agreement known as the Shimla Agreement in Shimla, Himachal Pradesh following Pakistan's defeat in the 1971 war and the creation of Bangladesh.

 Rumtek Monastery in Sikkim.
 Sikkim became the 22nd state of the Indian Union.